 Mozambique is exposed to extreme climatic conditions and hazards such as cyclones, storms, and flash floods.
-Drought also occurs, primarily in the southern region.
-The recurrence of these events has had detrimental effects on food security and nutrition.
-The country is also battling a domestic insurgency in its northern province of Cabo Delgado which is rich in liquified gas.
+In addition, the southern region suffers from drought.
+The recurrence of these events has had detrimental effects on food security and nutrition nationwide.
+The country is also battling domestic insurgency in its northern province of Cabo Delgado, which is rich in liquified gas.?

-The northern province of Cabo Delgado has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing thousands of people and counter-attacks by the Government leading to human rights abuses.
-The existence of liquified gas in the area makes it a hub for exploration companies and foreign nationals, increasing security concerns in the region.
+Cabo Delgado province has been affected by a suspected Islamist insurgency since October 2017, with violent attacks displacing up to 530,000 people, many of whom have been forced to move multiple times.
+Counter-attacks by the Government have led to human rights abuses.
+The existence of liquified gas in the area makes it a hub for exploration companies and foreign nationals, increasing security concerns in the region.?

 Information courtesy of ACAPS. https://www.acaps.org/